SirJosh-i/NodeJs-CRUD-App-Deploy-Via-Ansible/README.md

 - Now, for a fresh instance with no nginx - I wrote a [app.conf](https://github.com/SirJosh-i/NodeJs-CRUD-App-Deploy-Via-Ansible/blob/master/app.conf) file then, as shown in the playbook; copied it to nginx directory after the installation of nginx.

 ### Preview
-When configuration and deployment is completed, check out your domain and you'll be able to see this message.
+When configuration and deployment is completed;
+**Check out your domain and you'll be able to see this message**:
 ![Display Domain](https://github.com/SirJosh-i/RESTAPI-CRUD-Automation-Using-Ansible/blob/master/images/domain-display-msg.png)

-To POST data into your database table, Use CURL:
+**To POST data into your database table, Use CURL**:
 ```
 curl -X POST http://app.joshisiris.com.np/u^Crs \
   -H "Content-Type: application/json" \